marcelitos1v9/F1-API/README.md

 ```
 {
-    "err": "Erro interno no servidor."
+    "error": "Erro interno no servidor."
 }
 ```